arno-di-loreto/apihandyman.io/_posts/2021-03-30-postman-csv-demo.md

 Hopefully, that issue tracker comes with an API and I could easily get the input data in a structure way by a simple copy/paste from my email client.
 So instead of having to laboriously fill N times a form, I had to make N API calls with structured data as input, and Postman can help to do that.
 In order to keep this demonstration easy to redo by anyone, we'll use the github API to create issues on a dummy public repository.

+## What you'll learn while solving it

+In this post, you'll learn to use Postman (UI) and Newman (command line):
+- Create Postman workspace, collections and requests
+- Make REST GET and POST (with body) API calls
+- Define and use variables
+- Configure a collection to make secured API call
+- Run all requests of a collection with data coming from a CSV file with Postman
+- Export collections and environments
+- Run all requests of a collection with data coming from a CSV file in a terminal with Newman
+- Make GraphQL API calls
+- Setup a visualizer to render API call results

+You'll also learn use Github REST and GraphQL APIs:
+- Get a personal access token to call Github APIs (REST)
+- Get current user data (REST)
+- List a repository's issues (REST)
+- Add an issue to a repository (REST)
+- Delete an issue (GraphQL)

+And we will talk about some principles of API design:
+- Predictable design
+- Error design
+- Be careful when copying others (especially famous companies)

 # Setting up Postman for a first Github API call